DISCOVER ECOLOGY IN SCOTLAND SUMMER PROGRAM

 Here’s an opportunity to study environmental management and conservation theories and practices in rural Scotland – a country well known for its natural beauty and cultural and natural heritage.

-Following the ongoing success of our Ecological Conservation Summer Program, Adelante is continuing to collaborate with the same prestigious Scottish college specializing in animal care, agriculture and land-based studies, and for Summer 2014 we will again be offering this 4 week summer program.
+Following the ongoing success of our Ecology Summer Program, Adelante is continuing to collaborate with the same prestigious Scottish college specializing in animal care, agriculture and land-based studies, and for Summer 2015 we will again be offering this 4 week summer program.
 The campus is on one of the largest college estates, based in the rolling hills just outside the country's vibrant capital, Edinburgh.

 The big bonus of this summer study program is that it is not simply a classroom based course - the many included field trips make it a very hands-on learning experience.
 Through this exciting program you will initially explore the range of habitats and wildlife found in the heart of Scotland, before venturing out to explore other areas of the country and its ecology and wildlife management.